Breast cancer in the world and in the Russian Federation is the most common form of cancer and the main cause of death among women with cancer 1,2 .

 Partially the technology is protected by the Russian Patent No. 2630648 "Method for diagnosing a disease accompanied by increased cell death, and a set for its implementation".
 National patents have been filed in US, Israel, Republic Korea, India, China, EU and Eurasia.

 Currently more than 600 blood plasma samples taken from patients with confirmed breast cancer have been analysed in four main biological breast cancer subtypes: Luminal A, Luminal B, HER2/neu, Triple-Negative, and compared to healthy donors.

-In experimental studies, the "ARNA BC" test demonstrates better sensitivity and specificity than existing methods and appears to outperform all known tests for early detection of breast cancer.
+In experimental studies, the "ARNA Breast" test demonstrates better sensitivity and specificity than existing methods and appears to outperform all known tests for early detection of breast cancer.

 Table 1 shows the laboratory results of the analysis of 219 samples conducted in November 2017.